top of page

 5. 5HTP helps to increase serotonin production which can help symptoms of depression causing obesity.
 This is especially helpful in patients who use food as a coping mechanism for stress or emotional pain.

 6. Human Chorionic Gonadatropin (HCG) Is a medication used primarily by fertility doctors, and hormone replacement clinics.
 In fact we use it in micro doses with many of our testosterone replacement patients to promote leutenizing hormone.
 This medication is a biologic and has been used for weight loss as a subcutaneous daily injection by both men and women.
 A small injection with an insulin syringe is performed daily by the patient into the belly area.
-HCG is produced by the body to reset the metabolism, studies are widely varied on this but the "HCG Diet" consists of a 500-800 daily calorie restriction which should make the average person see some weight loss by itself.
+HCG is produced by the body to reset the metabolism, studies are widely varied on this but the "HCG Diet" consists of a 500-700 daily calorie restriction which should make the average person see weight loss without the use of HCG.

 Dieting?